-In addition, if the public is to have an opportunity for meaningful participation in the legislative process, they need to be made aware of the likely negative ramifications of the Bill.
-They need to know that the president himself (along with many legal experts) has concerns about the constitutionality of two sections of the Bill.
-They also need to know that the Bill is likely to have many adverse economic consequences for the mining industry.
-They need a basis for understanding that the Bill is likely to restrict growth and worsen unemployment - and that its damaging ramifications will be particularly severe in provinces where mining and related economic activities contribute significantly to provincial output.
+In addition, if the public was to have an opportunity for meaningful participation in the legislative process, they needed to be made aware of the likely negative ramifications of the Bill.
+They needed to know that the president himself (along with many legal experts) has concerns about the constitutionality of various provisions in the Bill.
+They also needed to know that the Bill is likely to have many adverse economic consequences for the mining industry - and that its damaging ramifications will be particularly severe in provinces where mining and related economic activities contribute significantly to provincial output.